cyberphone/CBOR.js/README.md

 ### Deterministic Encoding

-The JavaScript API implements deterministic encoding based on https://datatracker.ietf.org/doc/draft-ietf-cbor-cde/.
+The JavaScript API implements deterministic encoding based on section 4.2 of [[RFC8949](https://rfc-editor.org/rfc/rfc8949.html)].

 To shield developers from having to know the inner workings of deterministic encoding, the CBOR.js API performs all necessary transformations _automatically_.
 This for example means that if the